-The best way of finding operational excellence is telling your story depending on the action you want you targeted audience to do.
+The best way of finding operational excellence is by telling your story depending on the action you want your targeted audience to do.
 A raw figure is hard to explain whereas a good story creates an impact.

 Data storytelling helps you order your information